TypeScript Definite Loop

-The for loop is used to execute the block of code to a given number of times, which is specified by a condition.
-The syntax of the for loop is given below.
+A for loop is a repetition control structure.
+It is used to execute the block of code to a specific number of times.
+A for statement contains the initialization, condition and increment/decrement in a single line which provides a shorter, and easy to debug structure of looping.
+The syntax of for loop is given below.

 TypeScript for..of loop

-The for..of loop is used to iterate and access the elements of an array, string, set, map, list, or touple collection.
+The for..of loop is used to iterate and access the elements of an array, string, set, map, list, or tuple collection.
 The syntax of the for..of loop is given below.

 TypeScript for..in loop

 The for..in loop is used with an array, list, or tuple.
 This loop iterates through a list or collection and returns an index on each iteration.
+In this, the data type of "val" should be a string or any.
 The syntax of the for..in loop is given below.